 For these reasons, I believe that the page from Zhu’s nomination form is authentic.

 The first question is whether the program Zhu worked on was the one that eventually produced the DF-17 – a missile system with a hypersonic glide vehicle that was first tested in November 2017.
-Obviously, the document does not refer to these tests since it was written two months prior, and as such, we cannot draw any conclusions.
+Obviously, the document does not refer to these tests since it was written before them, and as such, we cannot draw any conclusions.
 That said, the document’s language echoes that of The Diplomat’s article, which quoted U.S. intelligence sources describing the DF-17 as the first HGV system that is “intended to be fielded operationally.”

 What we do know is that there is a HGV program for a “tactical” (战术) missile system — what does this means in the Chinese context?
 Based on how the PLA classifies its missile systems, it seems that “tactical” refers to the intended missions of a weapon system, rather than its range or payload.
 A “tactical” missile targets “important operational or tactical targets”; while a “strategic” missile targets “strategic targets.”

 Considering that China official doctrine does not include tactical uses of nuclear weapons, it is tempting to infer that the program Zhu worked on is a HBGV with a conventional payload.
 This could mean a few thing — Zhu could have worked on the conventional variant of the DF-17, which is reported to be dual capable.
 It could also be a completely separate conventional HBGV program.

 However, there is another possibility: we do not know who wrote this document, and the author could have been using “tactical” in another sense, such as a reference to the missile’s range.
 Given that this is only one data point, we simply cannot draw a concrete conclusion about the nature of the missile’s payload.